300 Jay Street

 Note: International students are not eligible for participation in the FWS Program.
 If you are an entering freshman, you will not be eligible to participate in the Federal Work-Study program until the beginning of the Fall semester.

 Where you work depends on the amount of your award, class schedule and job skills.
-At the FWS Placement, we make all efforts to place you in a job that compliments or reinforces your educational program or career goals.
+We make all efforts to place you in a job that compliments or reinforces your educational program or career goals.
 You may work either on-campus in one of the departments of the College or off-campus at a number of profit and non-profit community service agencies.
 Also, it may be possible for you to work at selected companies in the private sector that choose to participate in the program.
 If you receive a small award or have a heavy class schedule, you will usually be placed on-campus.

 No. Your FWS award represents the maximum amount you may earn for the academic year.
 How much of the total award you actually receive depends on your rate of pay, the total number of hours you work each week, and the number of weeks you work in the year.
 Once you have earned your maximum FWS award, you will have to stop working.